bwbecker/localpr.ca/content/welcome/index.md

 # Welcome

-Welcome to *LPR for [Electoral] Geeks*, a companion to [AllVotesCount.ca](http://allvotescount.ca).
+Welcome to [LocalPR.ca](https://localpr.ca), a companion to [AllVotesCount.ca](http://allvotescount.ca).
 AllVotesCount is the gentle introduction to Local Proportional Representation.
-This site is for those die-hards that want to know *all* about how LPR works.
+This site is for those who want to know *all* about how LPR works.

-This web site is maintained by [Byron Weber Becker](mailto:info@lpr-for-geeks.ca), the primary author of Local Proportional Represenation.
+This web site is maintained by [Byron Weber Becker](mailto:info@localpr.ca), the primary author of Local Proportional Represenation.

 ## Still under construction!